annennenne/causalDisco/README.md

 ### Install `causalDisco`

+To install `causalDisco` ensure you first have installed Rust and Java/JDK as described below.

-Install the package from GitHub using `pak`:
+Then you can install the development version of `causalDisco` from GitHub using `pak`:

 ``` r
 pak::pkg_install("https://github.com/BjarkeHautop/causalDisco")